Homomesy in products of three chains and multidimensional recombination: Homomesy on and higher dimensional recombination

 \begin{remark} Let $u,v$ be as in Theorem \ref{thm:genrecomb} and let $\orb$ be an orbit of order ideals in $J([a_1] \times \dots \times [a_n])$ under $\mathrm{Pro}_{u}$.
 There is a unique orbit $\orb'$ under $\mathrm{Pro}_{v}$ where the recombination of $\orb'$ is $\orb$.
 In other words, if we start with an orbit under $\mathrm{Pro}_{u}$, we can invert recombination to get an orbit under $\mathrm{Pro}_{v}$.
 More specifically, if we start with an orbit of $\prodchainstwo$ under Pro$_{(-1,1,-1)}$, we can acquire an orbit of $\prodchainstwo$ under Pro$_{(1,1,-1)}$. \end{remark}

 This observation will be used to show $\prodchainstwo$ exhibits homomesy under Pro$_{(-1,1,-1)}$ and Pro$_{(1,-1,-1)}$.

-To show our desired homomesy result, we will relate the order ideals of our posets to increasing tableaux.
+To prove Theorem \ref{thm:mainhom}, we relate the order ideals of our posets to increasing tableaux.
 To do so, we first need a map from $\prodchains$ to increasing tableaux defined by Dilks, Pechenik, and Striker.

 \begin{definition} An \textit{increasing tableau} of shape $\lambda$ is a filling of boxes of partition shape $\lambda$ with positive integers such that the entries strictly increase from left to right across rows and strictly increase from top to bottom along columns.
 We will use Inc$^{q}(\lambda)$ to indicate the set of increasing tableaux of shape $\lambda$ with entries at most $q$. \end{definition}